webpapaya/fhs-slides/master_5_testing.md

 - Small exercise
   - to improve programming skills
-  - by challanging your abilities
+  - by challenging your abilities
   - and encouraging you to find multiple approaches

 ---